Total Hip Replacement Surgery

 The most common cause of chronic hip pain and disability is arthritis.
 Osteoarthritis, rheumatoid arthritis, and post- traumatic arthritis are the most common forms of this disease which has more than 100 different types.

-- Osteoarthritis: This is an age-related "wear and tear" type of arthritis.
-It usually occurs in people 50 years of age and older and often in individuals with a family history of arthritis.
-The cartilage cushioning the bones of the hip wears away.
-The bones then start rubbing against each other causing hip pain and stiffness.
-Osteoarthritis may also be caused or accelerated by irregularities in how the hip developed in childhood.
+Osteoarthritis: This is a "wear and tear" form of arthritis associated with age.
+It typically happens in persons 50 years of age and older and also in people with a history of arthritis in the family.
+The cartilage that cushions the hip bones is wearing down.
+The bones then continue to brush against each other, creating discomfort and hip pain.
+In infancy, osteoarthritis can also be caused or accelerated by abnormalities in the growth of the hip.

-- Post-traumatic arthritis: This can follow a serious hip injury or fracture.
-The cartilage may become damaged and lead to hip pain and stiffness over time.
+Post-traumatic arthritis: A major hip injury or fracture may accompany this.
+The cartilage can become weakened and lead to hip pain and stiffness over time.

 In hip osteoarthritis, the smooth articular cartilage wears away and becomes thin and rough.